isaacnmm/pestpolicy-hugo2XX/content/posts/why-do-flea-bites-itch/index.md

 layout: post
 ---

-The legs of [fleas](https://pestpolicy.com/can-fleas-bite-through-clothes/) have strong claws and proboscis (tiny needles) that'll help the pest bite the skin of the hosts such as cats, dogs, and even humans. **Why do [flea](https://pestpolicy.com/do-fleas-bite-humans/) bites itch?
+The legs of [fleas](https://pestpolicy.com/can-fleas-bite-through-clothes/)have strong claws and proboscis (tiny needles) that'll help the pest bite the skin of the hosts such as cats, dogs, and even humans. **Why do [flea](https://pestpolicy.com/do-fleas-bite-humans/)bites itch?
 Well, fleas will bite humans and pets where they'll secrete some saliva into the blood - which the host's body and blood take as an allergen.

 ** **The immune system will send histamine to counter the allergen (flea saliva) and thus the chemical triggers itching and swelling. **